NevermindNilas/TheAnimeScripter/README.md

   - GUI is N/A yet.
 Refer to manual usage with the CLI and the [Parameters](PARAMETERS.MD) guide

-### How to Use Inside of Adobe After Effects.
+### How to Use Inside Adobe After Effects

-1. First, make sure to download the latest available `-AdobeEdition` from [HERE](https://github.com/NevermindNilas/TheAnimeScripter/releases/)
+1. Download the latest `-AdobeEdition` release from [here](https://github.com/NevermindNilas/TheAnimeScripter/releases/).
+2. Extract the files using WinRAR or 7-Zip.
-2. After downloading, run the `DO THIS FIRST.reg` file.
-This will allow TheAnimeScripter to run in Adobe After Effects.
+3. Run `DO THIS FIRST.reg` to enable TheAnimeScripter in Adobe After Effects.
-3. Navigate to the CEP extensions folder located at `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\`.
+4. Copy the extracted folder to `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions\`.
-4. Copy the entire folder to the path mentioned in step 3.
-5. Restart Adobe After Effects to apply the changes.
-6. After reopening, go to `Window -> Extensions -> TheAnimeScripter` to access the script.
+5. Access the script via `Window -> Extensions -> TheAnimeScripter` ( A restart of After Efffects may be needed ).

 ## 📚 Available Inputs